chitram1/ecber/README.md

 Example: Working With an Input File
 ------------------

 ecber requires a certain form of Input File in order to use the functions and get the expected output.
 The input file comes from BORIS which outputs a CSV file.
 Included below are the first few lines of a CSV file from BORIS.
 Using the `ConvertCSVtoEXCEL` function, we convert this input file into the expected excel format.
-This file is also included in the test files folder: 6008BECNR.csv
+This file is included as a test file: 6008BECNR.csv

 ```
 Observation id,Observation date,Description,Media file,Total length,FPS,Start time,Stop time,Duration,Test status,Subject,Behavior,Behavioral category,Modifiers,Behavior type,Start (s),Stop (s),Duration (s),Comment start,Comment stop